 • It does not support HTTP/2; thus, it lacks the security and performance perks of HTTP/2.
 Stay safe on the internet using Rotating Residential Proxies if you do not want to use a more secure protocol like httpx.

-Httpx vs Requests: Comparing Performance
+Httpx vs Requests Performance Comparison

 Remember that at the core of both libraries, the choice of any developer will be hinged on how well both libraries operate and what efficiency is like.
 Let’s look at the performance of httpx vs requests.